In The Middle Of The Night is a young adult horror novel by American author Robert Cormier. Written in the mid 1990s, this was one of his later works.

 Norman Preparatory Academy, introduced in chapter four, is the perfect example of ‘school as haunted mansion’:

 It was the nickname for Norman Preparatory Academy, named for Samuel J. Norman, a deceased Barstow millionaire, whose former home, a three-story mansion, now served as the academy’s administration building.
 It was so damn normal, which is exactly what Denny liked about it.
 And hated about it.
 Both at the same time.

 The school looked almost too normal: two class-room buildings, located at right angles to the mansion, bright red brick with clinging climbing ivy, two storeys in height.
 The lawn between the buildings was mowed to such perfection that it resembled artificial turf, although no one would dare play football on its surface or even walk across it.
 An iron gate guarded the entrance to the academy.

 We knew as soon as we heard ‘Normal’ Prep that this was going to be no ordinary school.
-Like Denny’s house, the school, too, is introduced as a possible apparent utopia.
+Like Denny’s house, the school, too, is introduced as a possible snail under the leaf setting.